bsidenet/bsidenet/README.md

 - 👋 Hi, I’m @bsidenet
 - 👀 I’m interested in several things
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on some of my projects
+- 💞️ I’m looking for collaborate on some of my projects
-- 📫 How to reach me: [www.bsidenet.com](https://www.bsidenet.com){:target="_blank"}
+- 📫 How to reach me: [www.bsidenet.com](https://www.bsidenet.com)
 - 😄 Pronouns: Ricardo
 - ⚡ Fun fact: Have to look for some facts about me.
 There are some...